Skip to Content

 Does Procurement Need a Mission Statement?

 Most companies use mission and vision statements to guide their actions, decisions, and culture.
-However, mission statements can also be used within a company’s functional teams and business units.
-These can give new purpose and identity to groups who may be undervalued or are seen as a bureaucratic necessity rather than a benefit.
+Mission statements can also help functional teams and business units by giving new purpose and identity to groups that may feel undervalued or seen as bureaucratic necessities.
 Procurement leaders, ask yourselves: do I need a mission statement?

 • Does an organization go beyond purchasing and achieve successful collaboration with strategic partners?